 Hawaii and its counties have been recording government records since 1826, long before the State was part of the union.
 The State formally codified the public right to access free Hawaii state records in 1975 when it adopted the Hawaii Uniform Information Practices Act (UIPA), which can be read in its entirety in Chapter 92F of the Hawaii Revised Statutes.1

-The overarching principle of the UIPA is that publicly-available government records form the bedrock of a democracy.
+The overarching principle of the UIPA is that publicly available government records form the bedrock of a democracy.
 Yet when a private citizen is presented with multiple databases that include millions of records, the task of finding any single record or piece of information can be daunting.

-We strive to collect all public Hawaii state records into a single location to give everyone a simple and logical starting point for that task.
+We strive to collect all public state records into a single location to give everyone a simple and logical starting point for that task.

-Is Hawaii an Open Record State?
+Hawaii As an Open Record State

 By law, Hawaii’s Office of Information Practices (OIP) is obliged to make government records available for inspection and copying unless the record falls within a limited number of exceptions that authorize the OIP to deny or restrict access to it.2 Those exceptions will cause the OIP to deny a request for a Hawaii state record if the request seeks:

-• Government records that, if disclosed, would comprise an unwarranted invasion of personal privacy.
+- Government records that, if disclosed, would comprise an unwarranted invasion of personal privacy

-• Government records regarding the prosecution or defense of a lawsuit or any other judicial or quasi-judicial action involving the State or one of its counties.
+- Government records regarding the prosecution or defense of a lawsuit or any other judicial or quasi-judicial action involving the State or one of its counties

-• Records must be kept confidential to avoid the frustration of a legitimate government function.
+- Records must be kept confidential to avoid the frustration of a legitimate government function

-• Information that the State must keep “confidential” per applicable law or statute.
+- Information that the State must keep “confidential” per applicable law or statute

-• Drafts of pending laws or other legislative working papers.
+- Drafts of pending laws or other legislative working papers

 In all cases, the OIP has the burden of showing that an applicable exception authorizes it to withhold requested information.
-Further, the agency may provide a summary or compilation of requested information where it is more efficient to do so and the requester agrees to accept a summary in lieu of the complete record.
+Further, the agency may provide a summary or compilation of requested information where it is more efficient to do so, and the requester agrees to accept a summary in lieu of the complete record.

-How to Find a Public Hawaii State Record
+How To Find a Public Hawaii State Record

 An online directory might offer a blanket approach to a request for Hawaii state records, for example, by promoting an ability to deliver arrest, criminal, jail, and inmate records, bankruptcies, liens and judgments, business ownership, and property records, and other public information.3